There is only one chance to make a first impression. The landing page is often the first page that your desired customer comes into contact with.

 But why is it so difficult for many companies?
 One possible answer: it is much easier to describe and promote what you know.

 You know exactly what your offer can do.
-So it’s only logical to share this information with your target group, isn’t it?
+So it is only logical to share this information with your target group, isn’t it?
+In fact, it is not that easy.

 The first few seconds and minutes decide whether you take a closer look at an offer.
 It is precisely in this phase that a good landing page provides visual and content orientation.